faizmokhtar/faizmokhtar.com/content/posts/how-to-use-xcode-11s-swift-package-manager-in-your-project-md.md

 ## Caveats

-From my limited understanding of how it works, I was expecting Swift Package Manager will create a `Package.swift` file but instead it creates a references of the package in `.xcodeproj` file.
+From my limited understanding of how it works, I was expecting Swift Package Manager to create a `Package.swift` file but instead it creates a references of the package in `.xcodeproj` file.

 ![git diff for the xcodeproj](/images/uploads/swiftpm-5.png "`git diff` for the xcodeproj")